 By clicking on the icons more information is shown.
 This information reveals the name of the local authority, its rank, and its most distinguishing or noteworthy traits.

-If you want to use this interactive map, you are welcome to do so by sharing the following code:
+If you would like to use this interactive map, you are welcome to do so by sharing the following code:

 <p><iframe src="https://www.google.com/maps/d/u/0/embed?mid=1x6m7ZIfE3KMjdo5LBk57wcBDAzUP8mfD&ll=55.02811334061032%2C-3.856206865478498&z=6" width="100%" height="770"></iframe><br><em>Created by <a href="https://www.greenmatch.co.uk/" target="_blank">GreenMatch.co.uk</a></em></p>